 If the MGC sends a Signal or Event without having also set the having set the ‘pause’ or ‘paused’ SDP parameter in a Local or Remote Descriptor then the MG shall respond with error 472 “Required Information Missing”.
-If the MGC sends a Signal or Event on a Stream where the ‘pause’ or ‘paused’ SDP parameter is set contravening table 2, then the MG shall respond with error 473 “Conflicting Property Values.
+If the MGC sends a Signal or Event on a Stream where the ‘pause’ or ‘paused’ SDP parameter is set contravening table 1, then the MG shall respond with error 473 “Conflicting Property Values.

+10 Package-less alternative: partial emulation service using RTCP FB messages related to Temporary Maximum Media Stream Bit Rate signalling

+{Editor’s note (2015-06): this option is indicated in [IETF STREAM PAUSE].
+It would lead to an package-less approach because the current rempr package does not address the RTCP FB TMMBR / TMMBN message types.
+It's also a kind of emulation service because a) the original semantic of these RTCP FB message types was slightly different, and b) the solution does not address all requirements and design considerations.
+Contributions are solicited. }

-9 Examples
+11 Examples